 This plan explores the usage of the Level of Traffic Stress (LTS) method which is currently being used in the update to the Bicycle Master Plan to identify roadways stress on bicyclists.
 LTS analysis measures the amount of stress that bicyclists feel when riding on a roadway alongside vehicular traffic.
-Figure 7 below is a depiction of the existing LTS in Montgomery Village.
+Figure 8 below is a depiction of the existing LTS in Montgomery Village.

-With the Plan recommendations, it is estimated that the LTS will improve significantly, should improvements to existing infrastructure and additions to missing links occur over time.
+With the Plan recommendations, it is estimated that the LTS will

-Figure 6: Existing Level of Traffic Stress
+Figure 8: Existing Level of Traffic Stress